-University Health Services is a fully accredited health care facility that provides comprehensive health services to Princeton University students and their dependents.
+University Health Services is a fully accredited health care facility that provides comprehensive health services to Princeton University students and their eligible dependents.
 UHS clinicians are available 24 hours a day, 7 days a week during the academic year.
 UHS also encompasses the following services:

 Student Health Plan (SHP)